hkarhani/syslogfs/README.md

 This is lightweight Tiny UDP Syslog Server which can be configured:
   1. To receive UDP Syslogs from PAN Traps ESM Server - currently configured for Treats - Threat Prevention Messages.
-  2. Send DEX Updates to ForeScout CounterACT
+  2. Send DEX Updates to your platform.

 There are couple of Settings that need to be configured before running the Script:

-## 1. Configure Data Exchange DEX Extended Module on CounterACT:
+## 1. Configure Data Exchange DEX Extended Module on your platform:

 ```
      a.
 To Accept requests from Host IP running the Script
      b.
-Configure a new DEX Account (note Name@Username to be used in below configuration)
+Configure a new DEX Account (note <Name>@<Username> to be used in below configuration)
      b.
 To Define a Web-Services Composite Property (default name is "TrapsEvents").
         i.
 You need to create a Web-Service Property in your ForeScout CounterACT / Data-Exchange DEX / Web-Services Properties
            Property Name: default "TrapsEvents" - Type Composite (configurable from syslogfs.py)